theDierickxLab/theDierickxLab/README.md

 We are looking for passionate people to join our team!
 Experience with animal models, cell culture and/or bioinformatic analysis of next-gen data (e.g. single nuclei RNA-seq/ATAC-seq/Cut&Run) would be a great plus.

+# Dierickx Lab Website

+This is the website of our academic research group at MPI.

+This website is  designed by Allen lab.
+It powered by Jekyll and some Bootstrap, Bootwatch.

+Copyright Dierickx Lab.
+Code released under the MIT License.